stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 To get these values, you can query the `OAuth Policy` for an Application:

-{% codetab id:get-oauth-policy langs:curl node php%}
+{% codetab id:get-oauth-policy langs:curl node php ruby%}
 ------
 curl -X GET \
      -u $API_KEY_ID:$API_KEY_SECRET \